 Relevant Direction Comment Compliance 1.
+Planning Systems and 1.
 Planning Systems and Planning Systems - Place Based Direction 1.1 - Implementation of Regional Plans The Planning Proposal applies to land within Sydney's Central City.
 The Planning Proposal is consistent with the goals, directions and actions contained in the Greater Yes The objective of this direction is to give legal effect to the vision, land use strategy, goals, directions and actions contained in Regional Plans.
 Sydney Region Plan as discussed in Section 3.2.1 and 3.2.2 of this Planning Proposal.

-The Planning Proposal does not introduce any provisions that require any additional concurrence, consultation or referral.
-Yes This Planning Proposal introduces a site specific clause that prevents new development generating any additional overshadowing to the Parramatta River Foreshore between the hours of 12pm and 2pm; and that requires active street and river frontages.
+Direction 1.3 - Approval and Referral Requirements The objective of this direction is to ensure that LEP provisions encourage the efficient and appropriate assessment of The Planning Proposal does not introduce any provisions that require any additional concurrence, consultation or referral.
+Yes Direction 1.4 - Site Specific Provisions The objective of this direction is to discourage unnecessarily restrictive site specific planning controls.
+This Planning Proposal introduces a site specific clause that prevents new development generating any additional overshadowing to the Parramatta River Foreshore between the hours of 12pm and 2pm; and that requires active street and river frontages.
 These policies were incorporated as part of the CBD PP and would have been introduced via controls applicable across the CBD.
 However, due to the changes introduced to the CBD PP via the DPE as explained in Section 3.2.2, a site specific clause is needed to implement the intent of the CBD PP due to the site's exclusion from the CBD wide LEP changes.
 The site specific clause will ensure the policy intent of the CBD PP is applied on the site as per the previous resolution of Council.
-Yes The Planning Proposal achieves the overall intent of the Plan and does not undermine the achievement of its objectives, planning principles and priorities for the Greater Parramatta Priority Growth Area.
-The Planning Proposal introduces critical infrastructure to support the growth of Greater Parramatta.
-Yes This Direction was blank when made.
-3. Biodiversity and Conservation The Planning Proposal is consistent with this direction, in that it does not apply to environmentally sensitive areas or alter provisions for land in a conservation zone.
-Yes This Planning Proposal introduces a site specific clause that prevents new development generating any additional overshadowing to the Parramatta River Foreshore between the hours of 12pm and 2pm; and that requires active street and river frontages.
-These policies were incorporated as part of the CBD PP and would have been introduced via controls applicable across the CBD.
-However, due to the changes introduced to the CBD PP via the DPE as explained in Section 3.2.2, a site specific clause is needed to implement the intent of the CBD PP due to the site's exclusion from the CBD wide LEP changes.
-The site specific clause will ensure the policy intent of the CBD PP is applied on the site as per the previous resolution of Council.
+Yes Direction 1.7 - Implementation of Greater Parramatta Priority Growth Area Interim Land Use and Infrastructure Implementation Plan The objective of this direction is to ensure development within the Greater Parramatta Priority Growth Area is consistent with the Greater Parramatta Priority Growth Area Interim Land Use and Infrastructure Implementation Plan dated July 2017 (the Interim Plan).
 The Planning Proposal achieves the overall intent of the Plan and does not undermine the achievement of its objectives, planning principles and priorities for the Greater Parramatta Priority Growth Area.
 The Planning Proposal introduces critical infrastructure to support the growth of Greater Parramatta.
+Yes 2.
+Design and Place This Focus Area was blank at the time the Directions were made.
+This Direction was blank when made.
+3. Biodiversity and Conservation Direction 3.1 - Conservation Zones The objective of this direction is to protect and conserve environmentally sensitive areas.
+The Planning Proposal is consistent with this direction, in that it does not apply to environmentally sensitive areas or alter provisions for land in a conservation zone.
+Yes